 - Tea Collection – many styles of eco-friendly clothes but only if your kid is eight years old or under.
 I said I’d post anything over 7 years though, so…

 - In rather unique news, Cecilia Cassini is a young (ten years old I believe) girl who makes clothing and according to reports, some of it is eco-friendly.
 The website is almost murder to browse (VERY slow loading, not set up well) but may be worth a look if you have daughters.

 Wow.
 I literally have 100+ green clothing companies bookmarked, just looked through them all, and the above is all I came up with.
 How utterly disappointing.

 It’s a super slim list I know so maybe other folks can add to it in the comments.
-AND if you are an eco-friendly clothing company here’s a newsflash – our kids do age you know.
-Why not get on board with this aging theory?
+AND if you are an eco-friendly clothing company here’s a newsflash – kids do age you know.
+Why not get on board with how science of the human body works?
 It’d be nice.